bardiab/spotify-rate-limited-ingestion/README.md

 limit in order to maximize efficiency of using the algorithm.
 Since spotify doesn't provide an exact number of requests allowed per 30-second window, additional experimentation is required in order to estimate this number.
-Due to time constraints and rate limit constraints, I didn't pursue this option since I couldn't run enough experiments to get an accurate estimation of what our rate limit is. we wouldn't maximize efficiency from using the token bucket algorithm.
+Due to time constraints and rate limit constraints, I didn't pursue this option since I couldn't run enough experiments to get an accurate estimation of what Spotify's rate limit is.